Open Container and Alcohol Laws in Florida

 Although in some states, possession of an open container in a motor vehicle is a criminal offense, in the State of Florida, this offense is only a civil infraction if charged under state law.

 Other types of open container offenses are charged as a crime under state law or as an ordinance violation under local municipal law.
-Crimes related to possession of alcohol are typically punishable by up to 60 days in jail or 6 months probation and a $500 fine.
+Crimes related to possession of alcohol are typically punishable by up to 60 days in jail, 6 months probation, and a $500 fine.